lichengzhang2/lichengzhang.github.io/_pages/about.md

 My Interests
 ======
-I am interested in graph theory, with a focus on structural properties of planar graphs and beyond-planar graphs, including $k$-planar graphs, Hamiltonian cycles, and matching theory.
+I am interested in graph theory, with a focus on structural properties of planar graphs and beyond-planar graphs, including \(k\) -planar graphs, Hamiltonian cycles, and matching theory.

 ------